The Ruthwell Cross, Scotland

 The Anglo-Saxon Ruthwell Cross, reflecting Constantine and Oswald's crosses, allows those who see and read it to contemplate in turn each place concerning the life of Christ, Nazareth, the Egyptian Wilderness, the Jordan Wilderness, Galilee, and Jerusalem, culminating with the Crucifixion.
 It is a map of the Holy Places that pilgrims may read.
 The runes of the 'Dream of the Rood' inscribed about their edges, their margins, describe the writer, likely Cædmon, dreaming of the Cross speaking to him, narrating of the wood and blood and of the sacred burden it had once borne; then, in Cynewulf's longer version, of its being turned into the sacred reliquary bedecked by the Emperor Constantine with gold and rubies at Constantinople.
 Jerome, whose works were read at Whitby, had practiced contemplating upon the Crucifix , becoming himself as naked as the naked Christ, in his 'imitatio Christi'.
 So here does Cædmon, if he is its author, in his contemplation meet with the blood-stained wood of the Roman gallows (Anglo-Saxon 'galgu') erected once to hang Jesus, the Christ, the King of the Jews.
 So does Cædmon's poem, and its Cynewulfian revision, today have us converse as pilgrim visionaries with the ignoble gallows and imperial reliquary of God.

-The poem is shaped in two
+The poem is shaped in two forms, both used in

-both used in Anglo-Saxon Riddles.
+Anglo-Saxon Riddles.
 It begins with the dreamer saying 'I

-saw', then has the inanimate object speak, telling its observers, its
+saw', then has the inanimate object speak, telling its

-and its readers, 'I am'.
-There are such Anglo-Saxon Riddles spoken by
+observers, its poet and its readers, 'I am'.
+There are such

-by 'Cross', etc. In a sense it, too, is the mocking titulus
+sense it, too, is the mocking titulus placed above

-above the Cross , 'Jesus, King of the Jews'.
+the Cross , 'Jesus, King of the

 B. The Vercelli Manuscript Version on Parchment (see http://www.dreamofrood.co.uk/, http://www.english.ox.ac.uk/coursepack/rood/index.html):

-The longer version is given
+The longer version is given from the manuscript left

 lines being those given in the rune on the Ruthwell Cross.